priscillacordeiro/user-manager-challenge/README.md

 - Prototyping HTML screens in Adobe XD and Zeplin
 - Java Enterprise Edition (Java EE)
-- Layered architecture: Controller, Repository (DAO) and Model
+- Layered architecture: Controller, Service, Repository (DAO) and Model
 - MySQL database
 - Data persistence using JPA / Hibernate
 - Interface using JSP with CSS and JavaScript